 Some of these software provide crypto tax-loss harvesting tools that help you understand the unrealized gains/losses of each cryptocurrency, NFT or other digital asset you own so that you can strategically sell those that have unrealized losses and therefore reduce your tax burden.

 Crypto Tax calculators or software simplify the calculation of your capital gains related to cryptocurrencies.

 For US tax residents, many of these software are integrated with US tax reporting tools (e.g: TurboTax Integration) or can produce US tax compliant forms.
-For other countries, software can help you create a tax report that fulfills your country’s specific rules.
+For other countries, software can help you create a crypto tax report that complies with your country’s specific rules.

 Even in more complex situations where a crypto tax advisor is required, these software can still be useful to gather all the information needed for the specialist analysis.

 If you are worried about data privacy, some of the software allows you to import csvs directly and not connect this data to you.

 Find the best cryptocurrency tax software for your needs

 There are a number of software on the market to choose from.
 To find the best crypto tax calculator or software for your situation, you should take into account the following features:

 - Exchanges, Wallets and blockchains compatibility;